-Native Instruments' Komplete Kontrol is a widely used music production application for browsing, auditioning, and playing virtual instruments.
-It has no VoiceOver support whatsoever.
-I engineered an accessibility layer that adds screen reader navigation, keyboard access, and accessible labeling to the application on macOS.
+Native Instruments’ Komplete Kontrol shipped with no VoiceOver support.
+I defined and tested an accessibility layer that adds screen reader navigation, keyboard access, and toolbar labels.

 What this project shows